 Unfortunately, this isn’t quite so.
 William is buried in a vault underneath the pyramid; the pyramid itself was added by his brother seventeen years after William’s death.

 I can only assume that William’s brother chose a pyramid as part of the 19th century fashion of using Egyptian architectural styles in graveyards.
 Interestingly, the pyramid itself more closely resembles the Nubian pyramids in the Sudan with its steeper sides and pylon-gateway at the front.
-You can read a little more about the tomb over on my other site.
+You can read a little more about the tomb of the gambler in this post.

 Photographing the Tomb of the Gambler